vidhirana10/transcript-analysis/README.md

 # Transcript Analysis using Pretrained NLP Models

 This project analyzes customer-agent call transcripts using state-of-the-art NLP techniques.
-It extracts key insights such as product mentions, named entities, customer intent, sentiment, and empathy detection — all using pretrained models, making it lightweight, easy to deploy, and language-flexible.
+It extracts key insights such as product mentions, named entities, customer intent, emotion-based sentiment, and empathy detection — all using pretrained models, making it lightweight, scalable, and ready for real-world applications.

 ---

-## Features
+## 🔍 Features

 - **Named Entity Recognition (NER)**
-  Identifies people, organizations, dates, and other important entities in the conversation.
+  Identifies names, dates, locations, and other key entities using spaCy.

 - **Product Mention Extraction**
-  Extracts products from conversation context using semantic keyword extraction.
+  Extracts relevant products dynamically using `KeyBERT` with contextual embedding.

-- **Customer Sentiment Analysis**
+- **Emotion-Based Sentiment Analysis**
-  Understands customer sentiment per utterance using transformer-based models.
+  Uses a RoBERTa-based transformer model to detect nuanced emotions like _joy, sadness, anger, love, optimism,_ and _fear_.

-- **Intent Detection**
+- **Intent Detection (Rule-based)**
-  Classifies customer intent like Complaint, Query, or Gratitude.
+  Classifies user intent into categories such as _Complaint_, _Inquiry_, or _Appreciation_.

-- **Empathy Detection**
+- **Empathy Detection (Zero-Shot)**
-  Detects empathetic responses from the agent using pretrained embeddings and semantic matching.
+  Uses zero-shot classification with BART to detect empathetic behavior in agent responses.

 ---

-## Setup
+## ⚙️ Setup

 ```bash
 git clone https://github.com/vidhirana10/transcript-analysis.git